-The Managing Director of Publica Group (Support) Limited is Mr David Neudegg.
+The Managing Director of Publica Group (Support) Limited is Mr Jan Brittan, who replaced the former Managing Director, Mr David Neudegg in October 2019.

 Publica Group (Support) Limited has commenced a transformation programme which seeks to streamline practices and the organisation to ensure the delivery of efficient and value for money services for the partner councils.